dwysocki/gracedb-server/docs/user_docs/source/auth.rst

 Authentication methods
 ========================================

 GraceDB supports three different types of authentication methods depending on the entry point:

-- **Web Interface**: ``gracedb.ligo.org/`` supports Shibboleth with federated identities.
+- **Web interface**: ``gracedb.ligo.org/`` supports Shibboleth with federated identities.
-- **REST API**: The API has three entry points:
+- **REST API**: The API has a single entry point which can handle the following types of authentication:
-    - **X509**: ``gracedb.ligo.org/api/``
+    - **Shibboleth**
-    - **Shibboleth**: ``gracedb.ligo.org/apiweb/``
+    - **X509**
-    - **Basic**: ``gracedb.ligo.org/apibasic/``
+    - **Basic (password-based)**

-The X509 URL listed above is the default for the Python client.
-But users with robot Kerberos keytabs will want to point to the Shibboleth URL.
-(The same URL can also be accessed with a web browser to browse the API.)
-Similarly, LV-EM users accessing the API will want to point to the URL for basic auth.
+Unauthenticated, read-only access is also available for both the web interface and the API.
+Only a limited set of information is available to unauthenticated users.

 GraceDB permissions
 =========================================